Adobe Express vs Canva (2023) — Which is Better?

 The Canva iOS app

-Users reviews of these apps are mostly very positive — the Adobe Express mobile app is rated 4.8 in the iOS app store and Android users give it 4.7.
-The Canva mobile app has also been well received by Android users, with a rating of 4.8 in the Google Play Store.
-However, iPhone users are less thrilled with the Canva app, only giving it a 3.5 rating.
+Users reviews of these apps are mostly very positive — the Adobe Express mobile app is rated 4.8 in the iOS app store and Android users give it 4.5.
+The Canva mobile app has also been well received by users, with a rating of 4.8 and 4.7 in the Google Play Store and iOS app stores respectively.

 The Adobe Express android mobile app.